 - the stage of your cancer

-- whether you have a gene mutation or missing chromosome
+- whether you have a gene mutation or are missing

-- which treatment you had before and how well it worked
+- which treatment you had before, and how well it

-You may get some of the same drugs again if they worked well for you the first time.
-Here’s a look at your second-line treatment options for CLL.
+You might get some of the same drugs again if they worked well for you the first time.

 - bendamustine (Treanda)